Angus Stone: 2009–2011: Lady of the Sunshine: Smoking Gun

 In April 2009, after touring for over a year in support of the duo's first studio album, A Book Like This (September 2007), Stone released his debut solo album, Smoking Gun, under the pseudonym, Lady of the Sunshine.
-It was recorded over six weeks during 2008 with Finn (Govinda Doyle) – who also provided drums and bass guitar – in a converted old water tank on Finn's property in North Queensland.
+It was recorded over six weeks during 2008 with Finn (Govinda Doyle) – who also played drums and bass guitar – in a converted old water tank on Finn's property in North Queensland.
 In an interview on national radio station, Triple J, with Richard Kingsmill, Stone said that the album came out of "growing an appetite for wanting to rock out".
 Stone explained that he had played in rock bands while in high school, they covered material by Rage Against the Machine and Red Hot Chili Peppers – these influences are loosely present on Smoking Gun.
 To accompany the album Stone wrote "Every emotion in my head has its own voice and this record is what came of them ....
 I wanted these songs to have their own style.
 I enjoyed watching how the songs took on their own ride, most from the simplest of ideas".
 The album reached the top 50 on the ARIA Albums Chart.
 One of his tracks, "Big Jet Plane", from Smoking Gun was later re-recorded by Angus & Julia Stone and released by the duo as a single in May 2010.

 In March 2010 the duo's second album, Down the Way, debuted at No. 1.
 By 2011 it was certified 3× platinum by ARIA.
 It was the highest-selling album by an Australian artist in 2010.
 Down the Way peaked in the top 30 on the French Albums Chart and stayed in the top 200 for 86 weeks.
 At the ARIA Music Awards of 2010 the duo won 'Album of the Year' for Down the Way and 'Single of the Year' for "Big Jet Plane".
 Their single "Big Jet Plane" was voted No. 1 in the Triple J Hottest 100 in 2011.
 After a world tour promoting Down the Way, Stone and his sister parted ways, according to Stone with a "tip of the hat and strolled in different directions".
 In a Rolling Stone (Australia) interview, Julia revealed the duo had started recording tracks for a third album, in January 2011, but shelved them indefinitely: "It was too much to think we could only pick six songs each… We were both in a place where we really wanted creative space to go in whatever direction we wanted so we were like 'let’s just take a year out'".
 She elaborated that those songs were unlikely to be heard, but maintained the pair would reunite after their solo projects.